 The slight movement in the power steering pulley is pretty normal.
 I think by replacing the belt probably will cure the noise.
 The fraying on the edge was more than likely what caused the noise.
 Good job.

 After I replaced the belt, the noise went away.
-Though yesterday as I was driving around it would start making the same noise again every once in a while. it would go away after a short while though.
-Every time the noise starts it's as if there is a pull on the engine. you can watch the voltage go down from the alternator.
+Though yesterday as I was driving around it would start making the same noise again every once in a while.
+It would go away after a short while though.
+Every time the noise starts it's as if there is a pull on the engine.
+You can watch the voltage go down from the alternator.
 I'm not sure that I've fixed the problem correctly or not as I can't tell where it's coming from.
 Usually by the time I get the hood popped to check, the noise is gone.

-Your statement makes me think maybe the tensioner is weak and not keeping proper tension on the belt.
+" Every time the noise starts it's as if there is a pull on the engine.
+You can watch the voltage go down from the alternator.&Quot; Your statement makes me think maybe the tensioner is weak and not keeping proper tension on the belt.
 If it has a weak spring, it will allow the belt to slip and make the squealing noise.
 Might also be the alternator bearings starting to go.

 I've put a used alternator already on it, and the tensioner is brand new, i'm sure that it is good.
 We took it out for a longer drive tonight and it seems that at highway speeds, it's fine.
 But as soon as you slow down, say to around 45mph, the noise starts up again.
 Also, when sitting in park, the noise persists until you rev the engine up, at higher rpm, the noise goes away.
-I am going to try to find some belt treatment spray, to see if that will do anything about it. still unsure of what the problem really is.
+I am going to try to find some belt treatment spray, to see if that will do anything about it.
+Still unsure of what the problem really is.